Injured and Innocent Spouse Claims

 On a joint return, both spouses must sign the return.
 If you signed the return, the IRS assumes that you did have knowledge.
 In the eyes of the IRS, it is the signing taxpayer’s responsibility to review the information thoroughly and not sign anything they do not agree with.

-In an Innocent Spouse Claim, it is also important to establish that you did not gain from the underpayment of taxes.
+In an IRS Innocent Spouse Claim, it is also important to establish that you did not gain from the underpayment of taxes.
 If you did not gain, it would be inequitable (unfair) to hold you liable for these debts.

-Even if you have since divorced your spouse and they were held solely liable in the divorce decree, the IRS does not have to follow these orders and usually does not.
+Even if you have since divorced your spouse, and they were held solely liable in the divorce decree, the IRS does not have to follow these orders and usually does not.
 This is because divorce court is a local civil proceeding and tax liability collection laws are of a Federal nature.
 The Federal Government does not have to adhere to the executions or laws of the state.

-Determining Innocent Spouse Eligibility
+Determining Injured Spouse Eligibility

 To be considered for an Injured Spouse Claim, you must file the claim with the original return to request your portion of the refund be returned to you.
 Alternatively, you can file the request as soon as you are notified that the refund is being applied to your spouse’s outstanding IRS tax balance.